coderefinery/documentation/content/05-rtd-gitlab.md

 > ## Exercise: Deploy Sphinx documentation to Read the Docs
 >
-> In this exercise we will make a copy of an [example repository](https://github.com/coderefinery/word-count/) on GitHub and
+> In this exercise we will fork an [example repository](https://gitlab.com/svenvanderburg/word-count) on GitLab and
 > deploy it to Read the Docs.
 The example project contains a script for
 > counting the frequency distribution of words in a given file and some
 > documentation generated using Sphinx.
 For bigger projects, we will have much
 > more source files.
 >
-> We will use GitHub for this exercise but it will also work with any Git
+> We will use GitLab for this exercise but it will also work with any Git
 > repository with public read access.
 >
 > 1. In the first step, we will make a copy of the example repository and then